djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-21-a-supernatural-event.markdown

 I know some kind of physics-y, light-based stuff was going on.
 But anything we see is physics-y, light-based stuff since we *see* it.

+I'm sure this account doesn't do justice to the event, but *man* was it awesome (in the *awe-causing* sense of "awesome", not in the *cool, dude* sense of "awesome" [but in that sense too]).
 In conclusion, I have no idea what happened.
-All I know is it gave me pause and encouraged me to be more introspective.
+I do know, though, that it gave me pause and encouraged me to be more introspective.
 And I know that it was really, really cool, and maybe a little magical.